 Interviews are much more than drafting a stupendous resume and excellent communication skills.
 In the first 7 seconds of your interview, the HR executives are already done making their first impression about you.
-As intimidating as it sounds, it’s fairly easy to curate a favourable impression.
+As intimidating as it sounds, it’s fairly easy to curate a favorable impression.
 This is where dressing appropriately comes in.
 When we say that you must put enormous effort into styling yourself for an interview, we mean every word of it.
-No matter how easygoing the organisation is, clearing an interview requires impeccable dressing.
+No matter how easygoing the organization is, clearing an interview requires impeccable dressing.

 Image Source: aimapprenticeships

 With a plethora of attractive options out there, one must wonder at the sheer impossibility of choosing the accurate colour.
 However, it isn’t as laborious as one might make of it.

 1. Excessively bright colours – Colours like orange might work wonders for parties but they don’t fit well in the interview process.
 An ideal first impression shouldn’t be excessive but one with poise and seriousness

 2. Messy hairstyles – Messy hair are trending and there’s no way any female could avoid being amazed by them.
 However, during an interview, one must look professional and credible